Golden Mile in Frederick in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by The Society of Colonial Wars and the Maryland Historical Society.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • War, French and Indian.
+In addition, it is included in the Maryland Historical Trust series list.
 A significant historical month for this entry is April 1755.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Battle of Frederick (about 600 feet away, measured in a direct line); PFC James Moore Jr (approx. 0.8 miles away); Schifferstadt (approx. 0.8 miles away); a different marker also named PFC James Moore Jr (approx. 0.8 miles away); Schifferstadt Architectural Museum (approx. 0.8 miles away); Lloyd C. Culler (approx. 0.9 miles away); Gettysburg Campaign (approx. 0.9 miles away); Major General George Gordon Meade (approx. 0.9 miles away).
+At least 8 other markers are within walking distance of this marker: Battle of Frederick (about 600 feet away, measured in a direct line); PFC James Moore Jr (approx. 0.8 miles away); Schifferstadt (approx. 0.8 miles away); a different marker also named PFC James Moore Jr (approx. 0.8 miles away); Schifferstadt Architectural Museum (approx. 0.8 miles away); Lloyd C. Culler (approx. 0.9 miles away); Gettysburg Campaign (approx. 0.9 miles away); Meade Takes Command (approx. 0.9 miles away).
 Touch for a list and map of all markers in Frederick.